natareo/assembly-workshop-2021/_episodes/03-hoon-3--subject-oriented-programming.md

 +moon ~rinset-lapter-sampel-palnet
 ```

 ### Naked Generators

-As we start to compose generators,
+The simplest generator is a simple map of input to output without even a broader subject.
+We've used these already, as with `+fib`.

 A naked generator is so called because it contains no metadata for the Arvo interpreter.
 Its subject is simply the standard Arvo/`%zuse`/Hoon stack, and its sample is a simple single noun.
 (Since a noun can be a cell, you can sneak in more than one argument.)
 Naked generators are nonpersistent computations, thus naked generators are typically straightforward calculators or system queries.

-TODO

 ### `%say` Generators

 More interesting for most cases are `%say` generators, which can include more information in their sample.
 (Dojo knows how to handle these as standard cases because they are tagged with `%say` in the return cell.)

-do know about Arvo and are able to leverage information from and about the operating system in performing their calculations.
+`%say` generators do know about Arvo and the subject and are able to leverage information from and about the operating system in performing their calculations.

 A basic `%say` generator looks like this: